KevinMarquette/kevinmarquette.github.io/_draft/plaster.md

     Destination path: C:\temp\module
         Creating folder structure

-But I got a new error.
+I made more progress this time but I got a new error.

     The path '\docs\images' specified in the file directive in the template manifest cannot be an absolute path.
     Change the path to a relative path.